Americanization (immigration): Irish

 The Irish were the most influential ethnic group regarding the initial waves of immigration to the United States and of Americanization.
 Newly arrived immigrants in American cities had a hard time avoiding the Irish.
 There was no way around the Irish for the newcomers, as the Irish were present in every aspect of American working-class society.
 Between 1840 and 1890, more than 3,000,000 Irish immigrants had entered the United States, and by 1900, about 5,000,000 of their first and second generations were settled in.
 There were more Irish living in the United States than in Ireland.
 Irish Americans played a major role in the newcomer's Americanization.
 In other words, identity in the United States emerged from dynamic relationships among ethnic groups, as well as from particular groups' own distinct history and traditions.

 The newer ethnic groups were not directly assimilated to the American cultural mainstream, but rather, there was a gradual process of acculturation, where newcomer immigrants acculturated to a new way of life, learning new skills and habits through their unique experiences.
 This form of Americanization was a process carried out partially through force and coercion, that occurred in settlement houses, night school classes, and corporate programs, where these working-class immigrants were pressed to learn WASP values.
 "A key to understanding the multi-ethnic American city is that most immigrants came to understand their new world less through such formal programs, than through informal contacts with the Irish and other experienced working-class Americans of diverse ethnic backgrounds in the streets, churches, and theaters."
 Historian James Barrett states, "Inside the labor movement, the Catholic Church, and the political organizations of many working-class communities, the Irish occupied vital positions as Americanizers of later groups."

-From the beginning days of foreign immigration to the United States all the way to present day America, immigrant Americanization is a very complex, 150-year process of gradual acculturation.
-The notion that Americanization is an easy, simple, one way process is inaccurate.
-The main reason behind this is that people tend to hold on to their cultures.

 By the late nineteenth century, racism was genuinely rooted in the world views of many workers and was passed on to newcomer immigrants, expediting the process of class unity.